aleksandar-babic/fmpcloud-10-q-fetcher/README.md

   --ticker TICKER  Company ticker
   --start START    Start year of financial statements.
   --end END        End year of financial statements.
+  --output OUTPUT  Path to directory where output will be stored.
 ```
+> Output will be saved in `$HOME/fmpcloud` by default.
+To override use `--output`.

 ## Setup